Drunk Angel and Hiding Devil: Introduction and Motivation

 From the rule of the game, the problem that is arisen is:

-\begin{problem} For given $c, n \in \mathbb{N}$ and real number $\epsilon > 0$, does there exists a strategy for the hiding devil to cage the drunk angel of power $c$ in an $n$-dimensional infinite grid graph with probability greater then $1 - \epsilon$ ? \end{problem}
+\begin{problem} For given $c, n \in \mathbb{N}$ and real number $\epsilon > 0$, does there exist a strategy for the hiding devil to cage the drunk angel of power $c$ in an $n$-dimensional infinite grid graph with probability greater then $1 - \epsilon$ ? \end{problem}

+This paper is organized as follows.
+The devil strategy and main results are presented in Section \ref{sec2} while the proofs are given in Sections \ref{sec4} - \ref{sec7}.
+We provide some related tools in Section \ref{sec3} and some numerical results in Section \ref{numerical}.